Bombay HC Dismisses Election Petition Challenging Shiv Sena (UBT) Leader Sanjay Dina Patil’s Victory

-The Bombay High Court on Tuesday dismissed an election petition filed by Shahaji Thorat, an independent candidate, challenging the election of Shiv Sena (UBT) leader Sanjay Dine Patil from Mumbai’s North East constituency in the recent Parliamentary elections.
+The Bombay High Court on Tuesday dismissed an election petition filed by Shahaji Thorat, an independent candidate, challenging the election of Shiv Sena (UBT) leader Sanjay Dina Patil from Mumbai’s North East constituency in the recent Parliamentary elections.

-Mumbai: The Bombay High Court on Tuesday dismissed an election petition filed by Shahaji Thorat, an independent candidate, challenging the election of Shiv Sena (UBT) leader Sanjay Dine Patil from Mumbai’s North East constituency in the recent Parliamentary elections.
+Mumbai: The Bombay High Court on Tuesday dismissed an election petition filed by Shahaji Thorat, an independent candidate, challenging the election of Shiv Sena (UBT) leader Sanjay Dina Patil from Mumbai’s North East constituency in the recent Parliamentary elections.

 Thorat, a taxi driver who contested the election, alleged that Patil’s nomination was invalid as he failed to include his mother’s name along with his father’s name, which was mandatory.
 Thorat also sought to be declared the elected candidate in Patil’s place.